uglyeoin/HTML-Email-Boilerplate/readme.md

-# A HTML Email Boilerplate
+# A Responsive Fluid/Hybrid HTML Email Boilerplate

 First of all I would like to thank and give full credit to [Nicole Merline for this excellent tutorial](https://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919) which I based this code upon.